codyogdenprime/pi-resources/README.md

 * [**Gratisography**](http://gratisography.com/) - “Free high-resolution pictures you can use on your personal and commercial projects. “ PS: These photos are a little more on the artsy/creative side.

 * [**uiFaces**](http://uifaces.com/) - Free to use user photos from real users on Twitter that signup to have their avatar used by developers when they need, say, a bunch of profile pictures.
 It even has an API (whaaaat!?).

----

-## 7 - Playgrounds

-* [**CodePen**](http://codepen.io) - Great playground when you're messing with something that requires a DOM.
-You can customize the IDE to add external libraries, and it supports multiple types of preprocessors for HTML, CSS and JavaScript.

-* [**repl.it**](http://repl.it) - Different kinds of playgrounds.
-I mostly use it for its JavaScript sandbox that has a console.

-* [**JS Bin**](http://jsbin.com) - JS Bin is a JS-focused sandbox.
-It's also great if you want to live-code an example with someone remotely.